Navicat: Supported platforms and languages

 Navicat is a cross-platform tool and works on Microsoft Windows, Mac OS X and Linux platforms.
-Upon purchase, users are able to select a language for the software from eleven available languages: English, French, German, Spanish, Japanese, Polish, Russian, Portuguese, Korean, Simplified Chinese and Traditional Chinese.
+Upon purchase, users are able to select a language for the software from 13 available languages: English, French, German, Spanish, Japanese, Polish, Russian, Korean, Indonesian, Thai, Malay, Simplified Chinese and Traditional Chinese.

-It supports Linux platform via bundled Wine.

 Versions

 Standalone versions

 Officially released in March 2002, the Windows version of Navicat for MySQL became the first product offered to the public by PremiumSoft.
 Subsequently, the company released two additional versions of Navicat for MySQL on the Mac OS X and Linux operating system in June and October 2003 respectively.
 In November 2013, added the support of MariaDB.
 PremiumSoft continued to expand their Navicat series by releasing Navicat for PostgreSQL for Windows in October 2005 and then for Mac OS X in June 2006.
 The Linux version of Navicat for PostgreSQL would not be released until 3 years later in August 2009.
 In August 2008 Navicat decided to further continue their product line and branch out into the Oracle community, creating Navicat for Oracle for Windows and Mac.
 In August of the following year they followed up with a version for the Linux Platform.
 The Oracle version of Navicat supports most of the latest Oracle objects features including Directory, Tablespace, Synonym, Materialized View, Trigger, Sequence, and Type, etc. Navicat for SQLite was released for Windows and Mac OS X simultaneously in April 2009, and the Linux version soon followed two months later in June of the same year.
 In April 2010, Navicat Premium began including Navicat for SQLite starting from version 9 to expand the usability of Navicat Premium.
 Navicat for SQL Server was released in November 2010 for the Windows platform and Mac OS X. Also at the release, the SQL server version was included in the Premium version of Navicat.
 In January 2011, support for SQL Azure was added.
 Navicat for MariaDB was released in November 2013 for Windows, Mac OS X and Linux.
 Also at the release, the MariaDB version was included in both Navicat Premium and Navicat for MySQL.

 In 2018, Navicat started to support NoSQL databases.
 MongoDB is currently the newest addition to the list of server Navicat supports.
 The new line of product, called Navicat for MongoDB, was released in July 2018 for Windows, Mac OS X and Linux.
 It provides a native environment for MongoDB management and supports the extra features like MapReduce, GridFS Buckets.
 Also at the release, the MongoDB version was included in Navicat Premium.

+In May 2023, Navicat for Redis was released.
+It provides key-value data viewer, Pub/Sub feature, Command Monitor, Backup & Restore etc.

+Navicat for Snowflake was officially released in March 2025.
+This version brings enhanced features tailored specifically for managing Snowflake databases, including advanced query building, intuitive data visualization, and seamless data migration tools.